 Keeping Sage Intacct data up to date

 You can code up a script or written a program to get the data you want and successfully moved it into your data warehouse.
 But how will you load new or updated data?
 It's not a good idea to replicate all of your data each time you have updated records.
 That process would be painfully slow and resource-intensive.

 The key is to build your script in such a way that it can identify incremental updates to your data.
 Once you've taken new data into account, you can set your script up as a cron job or continuous loop to keep pulling down new data as it appears.

 Other data warehouse options

 Redshift is great, but sometimes you need to optimize for different things when you're choosing a data warehouse.
 Some folks choose to go with Google BigQuery, PostgreSQL, Snowflake, or Microsoft Azure SQL Data Warehouse, which are RDBMSes that use similar SQL syntax, or Panoply, which works with Redshift instances.
 Others choose a data lake, like Amazon S3 or Delta Lake on Databricks.
 If you're interested in seeing the relevant steps for loading data into one of these platforms, check out To BigQuery, To Postgres, To Snowflake, To Panoply, To Azure Synapse Analytics, To S3, and To Delta Lake.

 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

 Thankfully, products like Stitch were built to move data from Sage Intacct to Redshift automatically.
-With just a few clicks, Stitch starts extracting your Sage Intacct data via the API, structuring it in a way that's optimized for analysis, and inserting that data into your Redshift data warehouse.
+With just a few clicks, Stitch starts extracting your Sage Intacct data, structuring it in a way that's optimized for analysis, and inserting that data into your Redshift data warehouse.